DalmiroVenturini/Houses_Price_Prediction/README.md

 # Overview

 This project focuses on analyzing house sale prices in King County, including Seattle, over a one-year period from May 2014 to May 2015.
 The goal is to perform a comprehensive analysis including data loading, visualization, return calculations, and portfolio analysis tailored to the real estate sector.
-This project not only aims to strengthen your Python skills but also deepens your understanding of real estate financial data and enhances your analytical capabilities.
+This project not only aims to strengthen my Python skills but also deepens my understanding of real estate financial data and enhances my analytical capabilities.

-# Setup

-The project will be completed in teams, with different components of the analysis tackled over three days.
-It is designed to simulate real-world real estate analysis scenarios, fostering collaborative problem-solving and practical application of Python in real estate finance.

 # Dataset